durkisneer1/Symlabs/resources/js/content/courses/html/01-intro-to-web.md

 Think of ordering every page of a book; if page 12 is missing, you wait for page 12 before continuing.

 Not every app wants to wait for page 12.
-How come your Netflix movie might buffer, but your live multiplayer videogame still tries to show you the newest player position immediately?
+Like... how is it fair that your Netflix movie might buffer, but your live multiplayer video game still manages to show you the newest player position immediately?
-That's where {UDP|User Datagram Protocol} shows up with a skateboard and a concerning lack of clipboard.
+That's where {UDP|User Datagram Protocol} comes into play.

-As for UDP, think of a live sports radio announcer.
+For UDP, think of a live sports radio announcer.
 If one sentence cuts out, you don't ask them to repeat it because the next play is already happening.
-Data is sent unordered and not even ensured for delivery.
+Data is sent unordered and not even guaranteed to arrive.
 However, you often get _newer data quicker_!
-That's how videogames "cheat" fast connection; they care more about the freshest useful update than perfectly replaying old data.
+That's how video games "cheat" fast connection; they care more about the freshest useful update than perfectly replaying old data.

 ### IP Addresses